Biden to speak on Ukraine crisis Tuesday as US official says the 'beginning of an invasion' is happening - KESQ

 By Kevin Liptak, CNN

-President Joe Biden will address the Ukraine crisis on Tuesday afternoon as the White House prepares to announce “significant” new sanctions on Russia following what one senior US official has deemed the “beginning of an invasion.”
+President Joe Biden will address the Ukraine crisis Tuesday afternoon as the White House prepares to announce “significant” new sanctions on Russia while grappling with what one senior US official deemed the “beginning of an invasion” of Ukraine.

-Biden is due to speak at 2:00 p.m.
+Biden is due to speak at 1:00 p.m.
 ET from the White House.
+It will be his first public appearance since Russian President Vladimir Putin ordered troops to deploy to separatist regions of Eastern Ukraine.

-His comments follow a hardening of the White House’s language on Russian’s actions on Tuesday morning.
+Biden’s remarks come amid a hardening of the White House language on Russian’s actions Tuesday morning.

 “We think this is, yes, the beginning of an invasion, Russia’s latest invasion into Ukraine,” US principal deputy national security adviser Jon Finer said in an interview on CNN’s “New Day,” adding the sanctions imposed Monday were the merely the “beginning” of the US response.

-Note: This story has been updated to reflect the White House changing the timing of Biden’s address and additional developments on Tuesday.